-1st referral - Appropriate disciplinary action based on level of offense and parent contact.

-2nd referral - Appropriate disciplinary action based on level of offense and referral to a counselor

-3rd referral - Appropriate disciplinary action based on level of offense, parent conference of

-4th referral - Appropriate disciplinary action based on offense, SST referral, Excessive Referral letter to parent

-5th referral - Placement on chronic discipline contract, Implement contract step 1, which is 3days OSS,

-6th referral - Implement contract step 2, which is 3 days of OSS and parent conference recommendation of Alternative School or Expulsion.

-7th referral - Implement contract step 3, which is 5 days of OSS and parent conference

-$\mathbf{8}^{TH}$ referral- Implement contract step 4, which is a referral to a disciplinary hearing,

-NOTE ALL REFERRALS ARE CUMMULATIVE, SO DISCIPLINE DISPOSITION WILL APPLY TO LEVEL OF OFFENSE, FOLLOWED BY REFERRAL NUMBER.
+- 1st referral Appropriate disciplinary action based on level of offense and parent contact. - 2nd referral Appropriate disciplinary action based on level of offense and referral to a counselor - 3rd referral Appropriate disciplinary action based on level of offense, parent conference - 4th referral Appropriate disciplinary action based on offense, SST referral, Excessive Referral letter to parent - 5th referral Placement on chronic discipline contract, Implement contract step 1, which is 3days of OSS, - 6th referral Implement contract step 2, which is 3 days of OSS and parent conference - 7th referral Implement contract step 3, which is 5 days of OSS and parent conference - 8TH referral Implement contract step 4, which is a referral to a disciplinary hearing, recommendation of Alternative School or Expulsion. - \\NOTE ALL REFERRALS ARE CUMULATIVE, SO DISCIPLINE DISPOSITION WILL APPLY TO LEVEL OF OFFENSE, FOLLOWED BY REFERRAL NUMBER.

 COOK County Middle School Discipline Plan Level of Offenses

-Level 1 1 st Referral Warning/Loss of Privileges/ Student Conference/Parent contact 2 nd Referral Loss of Privileges/ Parent/Student Conference 3 rd Referral Loss of Privileges/ Parent/Student Conference/Detention/Saturday School 4 th Referral Parent/Student Conference/Detention/Saturday School (2)/2 Days ISS/Excessive Referral letter 5 th Referral Behavior contract/FBA/BIP Implement contract steps LEVEL 2 1 st Referral 1day ISS/Parent contact 2 nd Referral 2day ISS/Parent contact 3 rd Referral 3 days ISS/Parent contact/BAT Team 4 th Referral 1 day OSS/Parent contact/ Excessive Referral Letter 5 th Referral 2 day OSS/Parent contact/ Behavior Contact LEVEL 3 1 st Referral 1 - 3 Days OSS / Hearing 2 nd referral 3 - 5 Days OSS / Hearing 3 rd referral3 5 - 10 Days OSS / Hearing

-Levels with offenses